 • Close escrow when all instructions of seller and buyer have been met

-• Disburse funds and finish instructions
+• Disburse payments and finalize instructions

 Mortgage Escrow Account